 Tip 1: Create Cross-Functional Teams and Manage Them Properly

-Creating cross-functional, or multi-functional, teams is an efficient approach to managing multiple projects with a shared pool of resources, and who are distributed globally.
+Creating cross-functional, or multi-functional, teams is an efficient approach to managing multiple projects with a shared pool of resources that are distributed globally.
 Such a team is a group of employees who work for a common goal and can be substituted by one another if needed.
 This requires additional training to make employees gain necessary skills, but it’s worth the effort.
+For example, if one expert falls ill or becomes unavailable for some reason, a resource manager or a project manager doesn’t have to hire/outsource a new employee — they just assign another team member to that set of tasks so that the workflow won’t be hampered by the employee’s unavailability.

 But another question arises here, which is “Who will perform the duties of the employee who has been assigned to the new set of tasks?” — Nobody, and it’s ok.
 Read further to learn what we mean.

-- Cross-functional teams work efficiently under certain conditions: the tasks must be prioritized across all projects, and none of the projects will suffer if some of the tasks will be postponed.
+- Cross-functional teams work efficiently under certain conditions: the tasks must be prioritized across all projects, and none of the projects will suffer if some of the lower-priority tasks are postponed.
+In the example above, the question was about assigning an employee to a high-priority task, i.e. the one that had a direct impact on project outcomes.

-- Another aspect that must be considered here is employees’ competency (together with capacity and availability).
+- Another aspect that must be considered here is employees’ competences (together with capacity and availability).
 A resource/project manager has to find a perfect match between the employee’s skills and the competency required for the task accomplishment.
-If we’re talking about a multi-project environment with thousands of employees involved who are distributed globally and dozens of thousands of tasks to be completed, this becomes a super-challenge.
+If we’re talking about a multi-project environment with thousands of employees involved, who are distributed globally, and dozens of thousands of tasks to be completed, this becomes a super-challenge.

 Resource management software capable of working in a multi-project setting can be a great assistant here.
 Let’s dwell upon its functions to understand how these solutions can help.